Home to Heaven

 No request is too big or too small.

 If you choose standard, flame-based pet cremation, Home to Heaven will make all of the arrangements for you using one of our local crematoriums.
-You can choose the crematory you prefer or Home to Heaven can make the choice for you.
-We will also help make payment arrangements for cremation over the phone or during the appointment.
+You can choose the crematory you prefer, or Home to Heaven can make the choice for you.

 Types of Pet Cremation Services

-Private cremation: Your pet will be cremated privately and the ashes returned to you.
-Each pet crematory has their standard presentation of the ashes.
+Private cremation: Your pet will be cremated privately, and the ashes will be returned to you.
+Each pet crematory has its standard presentation of the ashes.
 You can also choose a special urn or keepsake box at the crematory if you prefer.

 Contacts